The Importance of Unimportance

 “I don’t mind what happens.
 That is the essence of inner freedom.
 It is a timeless spiritual truth: release attachment to outcomes, deep inside yourself, you’ll feel good no matter what.”

-In other words, he's telling us to take life less seriously by emotionally un-investing in the occurrence of one event over another.
+In other words, he's telling us to emotionally un-invest in the occurrence of one event over another.
 By doing so, one allows themselves to accept reality as it happens to unfold and be content in who, what, when, where, why, and how one happens to be, "deep inside [themselves]."
 This acceptance of uncertainty and lacking is the inner freedom and peace of Krishnamurti's imperturbable happiness.

 Why?
-Because to allow reality to be as it is, you must come to terms with the uncertainty and unpredictability that is the world outside your head.
+Because allowing reality to be as it is, implies reconciling inner peace with the unpredictability of outer turmoil.
 You have to allow for the possibility of not getting what you want.

 Some things “just happen.”
 Most don’t

-To sum up where we are right now: it's good to care about some things, and it's good to not care about others.
+To summarize what we've covered: it's good to care about some things, and it's good to not care about others.
 Moderation and deliberation are crucial when investing time.
-It's all about the right amount, in the right way, for the right things, and for the right reasons.
+It's all about the right amount, in the right way, to the right things, and for the right reasons.

-If you’re still not convinced that life is better when you take things less seriously and care less, let me give a few examples of the problems that come from caring too much.
-Note that when I say “caused” I mean that the following factor shapes the attitudes in people that foster the perceived sociological problem.
+If you're still not convinced that life is better when you take things less seriously and care less, let me give a few examples of the problems that come from caring too much about the wrong things.

-Racism, sexism, homophobia, Islamophobia, anti-Semitism, and every other garden-variety bigotry come from people taking whom they think they are - whom they believe others are, and, generally speaking, the concept of identity (what makes persons and peoples who they are) too damn seriously.
+Racism, sexism, homophobia, Islamophobia, anti-Semitism, and every other garden-variety bigotry come from people taking whom they think they are - whom they believe others are, and, generally speaking, the concept of identity too seriously.
 Taking ones' ascriptions of meaning to be a final and absolute truth is the root of the us-and-them mentality.
-Now, of course, there are reasons for this from a biological and psychological perspective – we had to develop group identities so we could identify members of an outgroup who may or may not be a potential threat to our tribe.
+There are, of course, bio-psycho-social explanations: we had to develop group identities so we could identify members of an outgroup who may or may not be a potential threat to our tribe.
 But we no longer live in this kind of world – we are not collections of independent tribes scattered across a few thousand square kilometers of land.
 The age of information has made us a global tribe… but I digress.

-Social stratification and economic inequality are the results of people taking their actions too seriously.
+Social stratification and economic inequality are the results of people taking their societal roles too seriously.
 "I do this and you do that," is a factual statement.
-"Therefore I'm better than you," is taking that factual statement to mean something that it doesn't and placing a value judgment on the perceived difference between the parties.
+"Therefore I'm better than you," is twisting the descriptive statement's meaning by overvaluing one's social role and undervaluing one's humanity.

 To reiterate, I am NOT saying that taking something seriously and caring about its reality in connection with your life is harmful (a stoic or ascetic would have reason to disagree with me).
 Far from it.
 To merely not give a fuck about what you want, who you are, and what you do is a surefire path to a culture of apathetic nobodies.